Travel after Coronavirus

 Gradual Opening of Routes and Destinations

 Unfortunately, there is no switch which will turn every route back on and open every destination back up.
 This will be a gradual process which will be done in stages.
-Long haul routes will start at two to three times per week initially – daily frequencies will not happen for a long time.
+It is expected that long haul routes will start at two to three times per week initially – daily frequencies will not happen for a long time.

 Staycations and Short Haul

-Travellers may be required to present immunity certificates at the airport.
-The Tropical Medical Bureau Group, TMB (IE), Nomad Travel (UK), in association with pharmaceutical and vaccine partners, propose that guidelines in regard to an immunity certificate for COVID-19 must be developed urgently to allow policy makers and public health bodies provide a globally accepted certification of immunity.
+Once vaccinated, travellers may be required to present immunity certificates at the airport.
+During the pandemic, the Tropical Medical Bureau Group, TMB (IE), Nomad Travel (UK), in association with pharmaceutical and vaccine partners, propose that guidelines in regard to an immunity certificate for COVID-19 must be developed urgently to allow policy makers and public health bodies provide a globally accepted certification of immunity.

 Cleanliness and Hygiene

-Hotels, airlines, airports and cruise ships will all need to address their current cleaning and hygiene protocols and ask themselves “are we doing enough?”.
+Hotels, airlines, airports and cruise ships will all need to address their previous cleaning and hygiene protocols and ask themselves “are we doing enough?”.
+Many countries, such as Portugal, have developed a stamp which certifies businesses who are following appropriate cleaning and hygiene practices.

-All areas that travellers interact with will need to visibly be cleaned to the highest standard to ensure the confidence and comfort of passengers and guests.
-Expect to see hand sanitiser everywhere you go.
+All areas that travellers interact with will need to continue to be cleaned to the highest standard to ensure the confidence and comfort of passengers and guests.
+You can expect to continue seeing hand sanitiser everywhere you go.

 Life will slowly return to normal, albeit a new normal, and people will start to travel again.
 What we do now determines how soon this new normal will arrive.
-So, stay home, stay safe and wash your hands!
+So, stay home, stay safe, wear your mask and wash your hands!
 Are you currently working from home?
 Read our blog on ‘how to stay healthy at home’ here.